jasonlmfong/jasonlmfong/README.md

 - 🧠 Working on being a better developer

-- ☁️ Learning more about Go and Cloud
+- ☁️ Learning more about data and cloud

 - ❓ Talk to me about anything!
 Math, computer science, food, music...